TylerDM/TylerDM.OrangePeel/README.md

 serviceCollection.AddOrangePeeledServices();
 ```

-If you need to register the class with various interfaces, just reference the types in your constructor.
+If you need to register the class with various interfaces, just reference the types in your attribute constructor.
 ```C#
 [DependencyInjected(ServiceLifetime.Singleton, typeof(IEngine), typeof(IMachine))]
 public class BigEngine : IEngine, IMachine